Responsible Sourcing Approach

 At Restaurant Brands International, our sourcing approach is simple: integrity, honesty and compliance with the law are not optional.
 We approach responsible sourcing holistically, considering our impact on the planet, the livelihoods of the people who produce our food, and the well-being of the animals we rely on.

 As a consumer-facing business, many of our products’ biggest sustainability impacts are located beyond our own operations.
-We embrace our responsibility to work with suppliers, franchisees, and other stakeholders to minimize these impacts, including:
+We embrace our responsibility to work with suppliers, franchisees, and other stakeholders to minimize these impacts.

 Protecting Forests